 Anna's hand settled on his wrist and she turned to brush a kiss over his pulse.
 "I'll leave you to it, then."
 He was already gathering up his papers again before she could shut the door behind her.

 As she made her way back to their empty bedroom Anna fixated on his words.
 Mi familia.
 How far did his idea of family extend?
 Did he mean to honor the memories of Jude and Layla?
 Her long deceased mother?
 Those particular memories hurt.
-Layla had always been the favorite and the hand off of their brand and business to Jude made the point abundently clear.
+Layla had always been the favorite and the hand off of their brand and business to Jude made the point abundantly clear.
 He'd even taken the Heartfilia name with no protest – something Anna had never even considered asking Acnologia to do.

 When Jellal was born, looking exactly like his father, Anna felt even more of an outsider in her childhood home.
 On his tenth birthday, Acnologia solidified the distance when he bestowed upon their son marks of a family and culture he'd never seen or been a part of.
 Anna still had misgivings over the tattoo.
 It singled him out in a way she knew he'd grown to dislike.
 Lucy, of course, looked exactly like a Heartfilia right down to the blonde hair and brown eyes.
 Thankfully, the family matriarch hadn't ever played favorites with her grandchildren the way she did her daughters.

 After a long battle with chronic illness, the elder Heartfilia was laid to rest in the ostentatious manner expected from a family as old as theirs.
 Once the pageantry was behind them, Jude carried on as if there wouldn't be any discussion in how Love and Lucky was run.
 Despite Acnologia handling nearly all of the international trade negotiations and acquisitions personally, Jude disregarded most of his opinions.
 Anna didn't truly conceptualize the gap between her husband and brother-in-law until she realized how deep the hypocrisy went.
-The Heartfilia machine had gummed its cogs with dirty oil and Anna's head was filled with doubt.
+The Heartfilia machine had gummed its cogs with dirty oil, and Anna's head was filled with doubt.

 She didn't want to think of Jude using Acnologia to do the work he wouldn't dirty his own hands with to keep them in the black.
-She didn't want to think of Acnologia becoming impatient and resentful to the point of perhaps tossing a match inside of a theater.
+She didn't want to think of Acnologia becoming impatient and resentful to the point of perhaps tossing a match inside a theater.
 Of course, before two weeks ago she hadn't wanted to think of organizing another funeral – this time for her sister and brother-in-law.
 The passage of time had a way of forcing a person's hand.